lxvm/AutoBZ.jl/README.md

 If you use AutoBZ.jl in your software or published research works, please cite one, or, all of the following.
 Citations help to encourage the development and maintenance of open-source scientific software.
-- Our JOSS paper for this repository: [AutoBZ.jl: Automatic, adaptive Brillouin zone integration of response functions using Wannier interpolation](https://doi.org/10.21105/joss.07080)
+- Our JOSS paper for this repository: [AutoBZ.jl: Automatic, adaptive Brillouin zone integration of response functions using Wannier interpolation](https://doi.org/10.21105/joss.07080).
 - Our preprint on optical conductivity integration: [High-order and adaptive optical conductivity calculations using Wannier interpolation.
 Lorenzo Van Muñoz, Jason Kaye, Alex Barnett and Sophie Beck](https://arxiv.org/abs/2406.15466).
+- Our paper on BZ integration: [Automatic, high-order, and adaptive algorithms for Brillouin zone integration.
+Jason Kaye, Sophie Beck, Alex Barnett, Lorenzo Van Muñoz, Olivier Parcollet.
+SciPost Phys.
+15, 062 (2023)](https://scipost.org/SciPostPhys.15.2.062).

 ## Author and Copyright